vespa-engine/documentation/documentation/tutorials/text-search-ml.md

 ## Introduction

+At this point, we assume you have read our [Text Search Tutorial](text-search.html) and accomplished the following steps.
+* Created and deployed a basic text search app in Vespa.
+* Fed the app with the MS MARCO full document dataset.
+* Compared and evaluated two different ranking functions.

-In this tutorial, we assume that you have followed the [Text Search Tutorial](text-search.html) and have created and deployed a basic text search app in Vespa and fed it with MS MARCO full document dataset.
-We are now going to show you how to create a dataset that joins relevance information from MS MARCO with ranking features from Vespa to enable you to train ML models to improve your application.
+We are now going to show you how to create a dataset that joins relevance information from the MS MARCO dataset with ranking features from Vespa to enable you to train ML models to improve your application.
+More specifically, you will accomplish the following steps in this tutorial.

-The first section will describe how to collect rank feature data from Vespa associated with a specific query.
-After that we will show how to create a dataset from a set of training queries that also contain information about relevant documents associated with each query.
-To finalize ...
-TODO.
+* Learn how to collect rank feature data from Vespa associated with a specific query.
+* Create a dataset that can be used to improve your app's ranking function.
+* Propose sanity-checks to help you detect bugs in your data collection logic and ensure you have a properly built dataset at the end of the process.
+* Illustrate the importance of going beyond pointwise loss functions when dealing with Learning To Rank (LTR) tasks.

 ## Collect rank feature data from Vespa

 Vespa's [rank feature set](../reference/rank-features.html) contains a large set of low and high level features that are available to you upon request.
-Those features are useful to understand the behavior of your app or even to improve your ranking function.
+Those features are useful to understand the behavior of your app and to improve your ranking function.

 ### Default rank features